strech345/mapbox-gl-js-docs/docs/pages/style-spec/sprite.md

 description: A style's sprite property supplies a URL template for loading small images to use in rendering background-pattern, fill-pattern, line-pattern,fill-extrusion-pattern and icon-image style properties.
 contentType: specification
 prependJs:
 - "import ref from '@mapbox/mapbox-gl-style-spec/reference/latest';"
+- "import RelatedPage from '@mapbox/dr-ui/related-page';"
 ---

 A style's `sprite` property supplies a URL template for loading small images to use in rendering `background-pattern`, `fill-pattern`, `line-pattern`,`fill-extrusion-pattern` and `icon-image` style properties.